 What Pain Medication is Safe While Pregnant?

 Finding the right solution to address the pain experienced by pregnant women is a challenging but vital part of prenatal care.
-Doctors don’t advise to use similar painkillers, such as Vicodin or Norco.
-Various physicians recommend using an anesthetic named Bupivacaine as an alternative to opioids and prescription drugs during pregnancy for pain-relieving purposes.
+Doctors don’t advise to use Percocet during pregnancy or breastfeeding, as well as Vicodin or Norco.
+Various physicians recommend using an anesthetic named Bupivacaine as an alternative to Percocet during pregnancy for pain-relieving purposes.
 Pregnant women can also take Paracetamol if the pain is getting out of hand, but it is best to avoid all types of medicines to reduce the risks of developing health complications.
 Behavioral pain management techniques can be used to reduce knee and back pain during pregnancy, as it is one of the safest alternatives to Percocet.

-If you or your loved one is suffering from a Percocet addiction or taking the drug during pregnancy or breastfeeding, and would like to receive more information regarding the rehabilitation process, call our toll-free helpline number (888)-459-5511 to speak to a professional healthcare specialist.
+If you or your loved one wants to stop taking Percocet during pregnancy or breastfeeding, and would like to receive more information regarding the rehabilitation process, call our toll-free helpline number (888)-459-5511 to speak to a professional healthcare specialist.